 Community leaders have been working together since 2008 as the Lake County Renewable Energy Working Group toward the creation of an instructional innovation and learning center that will improve individual lives and the greater community by offering education that is normally accessible elsewhere, as well as innovative educational programs unique to the region.
 Lake County was defined as one of the most isolated communities in the state, often making it necessary for residents to leave the county in order to secure or retain a job.
-One goal of the new center was for individuals to have the ability to offer job training, 4-year bachelor degrees, professional certifications, continuing education and other advanced learning opportunities.
-Training for and within the local community hoped to retain young people who wanted to stay in the region.
+One goal of the new center was for individuals to have the ability to offer job training, four-year bachelor degrees, professional certifications, continuing education, and other advanced learning opportunities.
+Training for and within the local community is designed to retain young people who want to stay in the region.

 Lake County School District #7 has made available the Daly Middle School to be the home of the innovation and learning center.
-It has completed a geothermal retrofit project that will accept geothermal heated water.
-Lakeview and the Lake Health District are working with the LCSD#7 to provide geothermal heated water to the school by May 2013.
-Neighboring school districts are also partnering and leveraging resources; for example, the Paisley School District #11 is planned to offer its dormitory (vacant during the summer months) for use by visiting teachers and foresters participating in continuing education programs.
-Lake County Resources Initiative currently operates a summer forest monitoring crew which could support continuing education with field experience.
-As one stakeholder noted, “education is the common element that binds this community together”.The PBS show This American Land included a segment about Lake County Renewable Energy.
-The segment begins at 16:40:
+Neighboring school districts are also partnering and leveraging resources; for example, the Paisley School District #11 planned to offer its dormitory (vacant during the summer months) for use by visiting teachers and foresters participating in continuing education programs.
+Lake County Resources Initiative currently operates a summer forest monitoring crew that could support continuing education with field experience.
+As one stakeholder noted, “Education is the common element that binds this community together.”